 The ring stiffness of a pipe describes the force-deformation ratio under a radially acting external mechanical load.
-Ring stiffness corresponds to an upward slope in the force-deformation diagram.
-This characteristic is typically measured to ISO 9969 or ASTM D2412 for thermoplastic pipes, and to EN 1228 for glass fiber-reinforced pipes.
+Ring stiffness corresponds to an upward slope in the force-deformation curve.
+For thermoplastic pipes, this characteristic is typically measured according to ISO 9969 or ASTM D2412, and according to EN 1228 for glass fiber-reinforced pipes.

 This test compresses pipe sections of a defined length between two flat platens.
 The length of the section depends on the nominal diameter of the pipe.
 In the diameter range up to 1500 mm, sections with a length of 300 mm are tested.